 The Consortium for the Study of Leadership and Ethics in Education (CSLEE) was established as a University Council for Educational Administration (UCEA) Program Center in June 1996 by Paul Begley (OISE / University of Toronto) and Margaret Grogan (University of Virginia).
 The original name of the program center was the Center for the Study of Leadership and Ethics (CSLE).

-Twenty-five years later this UCEA program center continues its work and remains devoted to the support, promotion and dissemination of theory and research on values and leadership.
+Over twenty-five years later this UCEA program center continues its work and remains devoted to the support, promotion and dissemination of theory and research on values and leadership.
 The CSLEE is a consortium of faculty and research associates representing eight international university-based centers and institutes.
 The CSLEE now operates under its own constitution as well as having been a recognized program center of the UCEA since 1996.
-The executive board of the CSLEE is currently composed of 18 directors – an elected executive director and an elected associate director, and two appointed representatives from each of the eight member organizations.
+The executive board of the CSLEE is currently composed of 11 directors – an elected executive director and an elected associate director, and two appointed representatives from each of the seven member organizations.

 The work of the CSLEE is directly relevant to the mandate of the UCEA.
 The UCEA’s strategic goals are listed as: